Intilery/intilery.github.io/docs/schema/mobile.md

 ### Push Notification Received

 This event can be sent when a push notification is received in the app.
-It can be automatically enabled on [iOS](https://segment.com/docs/connections/sources/catalog/libraries/mobile/ios/#automatic-push-notification-tracking).
+It can be automatically enabled on iOS (coming soon)

 ```javascript
 {